tests-always-included/complexion/README.md

 This is the core of a tokenizing library.
 It can be used to parse CSS, JavaScript, XML, JSON, English or any other sort of structured data.
 It doesn't do it out of the box; you need to write the token matching code first, but there will soon be libraries to assist with that task.

+Known projects that use this tokenizer library:

+* None yet.
+Add yours with a pull request!

 Usage
 -----